Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last month, the US's $500 billion Stargate project announcement sent shockwaves around the world, followed by DeepSeek's AI model, which roiled financial markets and highlighted China's ability to catch up with US innovation.

-"At least as a European region, we are starting to see global leaders emerging and that's what we really need.
-I think it's great that we're investing more in infrastructure and, importantly, that there's people with the political will to act," Victor Riparbelli, CEO of video AI company Synthesia, told CNBC.
+"At least as a representative of the European region, we are starting to see global leaders emerging and that is what we really need.
+I think it's great that we are investing more in infrastructure and importantly that there is a political will to act," Victor Riparbelli, CEO of video AI company Synthesia, told CNBC.

 There are several key players in Europe, from UK-based self-driving tech startup Wayve to OpenAI rival Mistral in France.